gifford-lab/caffe-cnn/README.md

 + `trial_num`: The number of training trial.

 ## Run the model

 #### Train
 Train a CNN using the parameters provided in `param.list`. $trial_num$ number of independent training will be performed using the same parameters.
+The output will be under $model_topdir$/$modelname$/$model_batchname$/

 ```
-python run.py train example/param.list
+python run.py train param.list
 ```

 #### Test
-Test the trained CNN on test set using the model with the best validation accuracy from all the iterations reported of all the $trial_num$ of models trained.
+First, from all the model files saved across different trials and iterations, the one with best validation accuracy will be picked.
+Then input the test data into this model go generate prediction output.
+All the ouput in test phase are under /$model_topdir$/$modelname$/$model_batchname$/best_trial/

 ```
-python run.py test example/param.list
+python run.py test param.list
 ```

 #### Evaluate the testing result
-Evaluate the performance on test set by accuracy and area under receiver operating curve (auROC)
+Evaluate the performance on test set by accuracy and area under receiver operating curve (auROC).
+The output is in the same output folder as test phase.

 ```
-python run.py test_eval example/param.list
+python run.py test_eval param.list
 ```